marlonrichert/zsh-snap/README.md

 In any case, you can compile sources manually at any time with `znap compile`.

 ## Installation
- 1. `cd` to the dir where your (want to) keep your plugins and/or Git repos in general.
+ 1. `cd` to the dir where your (want to) keep your plugins and/or Git repos.
 If you don't have one yet, you'll need to make one:
     ```zsh
     % mkdir ~/git